 Now they are reaping the rewards of a career they’ve always dreamed of.

-A lot of people have good jobs or well-paying jobs because they listened, learned, and applied themselves to be the best at what they can be.
+Many people have good or well-paying jobs because they listen, learn, and apply themselves to be the best at what they can be.

-They sacrificed nights out drinking with their buddies to build something that you are now envious of.
+They sacrificed nights out drinking with their buddies to build something you now envy.

-This isn’t about being a skilled doctor, or lawyer, it’s about finding a suitable career.
+This isn’t about being a skilled doctor or lawyer but finding a suitable career.

 Envious About Your Financial Success

-I’ve written before about how you should never compare your financial numbers with other people’s numbers because you simply can’t do that.
+I’ve written before about never comparing your financial numbers with other people’s numbers because you can’t do that.

-For different reasons and opportunities, we all have accumulated wealth based on our savings ability, income levels, and our determination to be debt-free or not.
+For different reasons and opportunities, we all have accumulated wealth based on our savings ability, income levels, and our determination to be debt-free.

-I’ve pretty much littered this blog with my quote in hopes of getting through to people.
+I’ve pretty much littered this blog with my quote to get through to people.

-I know that when I was making a lower-income I was still saving money and paying off bills however I did not accumulate any debt.
+I know that when I made a lower income, I was still saving money and paying off bills; however, I did not accumulate any debt.

-We were still able to go out for walks and spend time together as a couple doing things that didn’t cost money or very little.
+We could still go out for walks and spend time together as a couple doing things that didn’t cost money or very little.

-I guess thinking ahead of ourselves was a smart move when it came to marriage, buying a house, kids, and travelling.
+Thinking ahead of ourselves was a smart move regarding marriage, buying a house, having kids, and traveling.

-As well if we blew all of our money now to live in the moment we 100% knew we’d struggle down the road.
+If we blew all of our money now to live in the moment, we 100% knew we’d struggle down the road.

-However, if that’s the road you want to take, then so be it.
+However, if that’s the road you want to take, so be it.
 It’s your life.

 Taking a giant leap and putting things on credit means you are deciding to bring debt into your life.